Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 ### Function signature type inference

-Function signature type inference is a variant of [local type inference], which is performed for [function declarations], [lambda literals] and [anonymous function declarations].
+Function signature type inference is a variant of [local type inference], which is performed for [function declarations][Function declaration], [lambda literals] and [anonymous function declarations].

 #### Named and anonymous function declarations